daviddupuis/jeffskinnerbox.github.io/content/draft/building-my-new-blog-using-jekyll-scratch-that-pelican.md

 you start with a theme that is close to what you want.
 I started with [pelican-bootstrap3][27] to creat my theme.
-This theme makes use of [Bootstrap 3][28], a front-end framework for developing responsive web sites.
+This theme makes use of [Bootstrap 3][28], a front-end framework for developing [responsive web sites][34].

+Bootstrap is a popular web framework, and as a result of its growing popularity, it has created uniformity between many websites.
+[Bootswatch][35] was created to somewhat combate this trend, enable developers, still using Bootstrap to try on a new look, without investing much time or energy.

 ```
 ├── static